Lang Hancock, The Sydney Morning Herald, April 16, 1978, p. 6, as a letter to the editor.

 The lame excuses that they are interfering with the Queensland Government to help the unfortunate Aboriginal or to slave off “the greed of the mining companies” over bauxite are as weak as Mr Viner’s claim that the Commonwealth Government is acting against Mr Bjelke-Petersen’s government in order to protect the Aborigines against an impending cyclone.

-Just in case Mr Viner doesn’t know it, the Australian Aboriginal has survived against cyclones, without the aid of Canberra, for thousands of years before Mr Viner’s department attempted to force unwanted Western civilisation, with it so-called education and religion, on to the Australian black fellow.
+Just in case Mr Viner doesn’t know it, the Australian Aboriginal has survived against cyclones, without the aid of Canberra, for thousands of years before Mr Viner’s department attempted to force unwanted Western civilisation, with its so-called education and religion, on to the Australian black fellow.

 On no account do the facts show that Canberra and the “anti-Joh” forces have any regard for the black fellow.
 An analysis of government spending in this regard shows a budget of something like $160 million for Aborigines, of which only $9 million finishes up in the hands of the black fellow.